vaginessa/blog/articles/2016/10-javascript-optimization-by-using.md

 const title = note.Title();
 ```

-Class Note extends built-in JavaScript Array so it's as efficient as JavaScript
+Class `Note` extends built-in JavaScript `Array` so it's as efficient as an array and inherits all its functionality.

-array and inherits all its functionality.
-We add a couple of functions for
+We add a couple of functions for getting/setting note data for a better API.
-getting/setting note data.
-That gives us efficiency and good interface.

-The magic happens in `toNote` function. `rawNote` is an instance of
+The magic happens in `toNote` function.

-`Array` We could add our accessor functions directly to `Array.prototype`
-but that would make them available to all `Array` instances.
+`rawNote` is an instance of `Array` We could add our accessor functions directly to `Array.prototype` but that would make them available to all `Array` instances.

-By defining a class `Note` that inherits from `Array`, `Note.prototype`
-inherits all of `Array.prototype` functions and gets our additional functions.
+By defining a class `Note` that inherits from `Array`, `Note.prototype` inherits all of `Array.prototype` functions and gets our additional functions.

-In order to convert a raw array to `Note` object we can either construct a new
-object from raw array or "upgrade" the object with `Object.setPrototypeOf(note, Note.prototype)`.
+In order to convert a raw array to `Note` object we can either construct a new object from raw array or "upgrade" the object with `Object.setPrototypeOf(note, Note.prototype)`.

-This is dangerous: if the object being upgraded is not an instance of `Array`
+This is dangerous: if the object being upgraded is not an instance of `Array`,
 bad things will happen.
-It's not a technique that should be over-used.
+It's not a technique that should be overused.

 Upgrading the object in place should be more efficient than creating a new
-object because it avoids an allocation.
-However [according to MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/setPrototypeOf),
+object as it avoids an allocation.

-changing prototype of an object makes code using that object slow, so it can go
+On the other hand, [according to MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/setPrototypeOf) changing prototype of an object makes for slowera access, so it can go either way.
-either way.

 To summarize:

 * optimization is often achieved by looking at a problem as a whole
-* thanks to flexibility of JavaScript we can implement a micro-optimization where we represent objects as arrays but preserve convenient class-like interface to an object
+* thanks to flexibility of JavaScript we can implement a micro-optimization where we represent objects as arrays but add convenient class-like API